 Communicate With Co-Workers and Supervisors

-“Staying in communication builds trust, new opportunities and pay increases,” said Seibly, author of “It’s Time to Brag!
-Five Amazing Steps to Sell Yourself.”
+“Staying in communication builds trust, new opportunities and pay increases,” Seibly said.

 Be Open to Feedback

-Although you shouldn’t cater to every critique, you should also be willing to make changes and adjustments in response to savvy suggestions.
-And anyone interested in learning leadership should also seek out a trusted mentor or coach.
+While you shouldn’t cater to every critique, you should be willing to make changes and adjustments in response to savvy suggestions.
+Similarly, anyone interested in learning leadership should also seek out a trusted mentor or coach.

 “Every successful person has a coach that supports them in being great,” Seibly said.